wilgaboury/super-speedy-dial/README.md

 ## Design Principles

-This plugin is designed to look good, work well, be dead simple and have bare minimum configurablitiy.
+This plugin is designed to look good, work well, and be dead simple.
 Please feel free to clone the repository and modify the look/feel/functionality as you see fit.

 ## Tips and General Info